j5onrf/dots/waybar/waybar-0.13.0-release/README.md

 3.  **A More Polished Experience:** The collection of small fixes and module updates will result in a better overall user experience.

 The upgrade is less about adding new styling commands and more about making the existing foundation more powerful and stable.

+**The Final Verdict**

+You are correct to assume that these fundamental limitations are not changing.
+The upgrade to 0.13.0 involves fixes and features within the existing GTK framework; it does not replace the rendering engine with a web browser engine.

+Therefore, the rule of thumb remains the same:

+    Use the config file for layout and positioning.

+    Use the style.css file for skinning (colors, borders, fonts, backgrounds, and margin/padding).

+Your understanding is spot on, and it's the key to successfully theming Waybar without running into these parsing errors.